vaniorodrigues/pacman/README.md

-# pacman
+# The Pacman
+flutter build web; rm docs; mkdir docs; cp web/* docs/

-To deploy to gihub.io -
+To deploy to on gihub.io - (if your github pages setting is set to build from ./docs/) `sh flutter build web rm docs mkdir docs cp web/* docs/
-`sh
-rm docs
-mkdir docs
-cp web/* docs/